dapr/quickstarts/1.hello-world/README.md

 1. Install dependencies: `npm install`.
 This will install `express` and `body-parser`, dependencies that are shown in our `package.json`.

-2. Run Node.js app with Dapr: `dapr run --app-id mynode --app-port 3000 --port 3500 node app.js`. **Note**: the port the app runs on is configurable and can be determined by the developer.
-Our Node app happens to run on port 3000.
+2. Run Node.js app with Dapr: `dapr run --app-id mynode --app-port 3000 --port 3500 node app.js`.

 The command should output text that looks like the following, along with logs:

 ```
 Starting Dapr with id mynode on port 3500
 You're up and running!
 Both Dapr and your app logs will appear here.
 ...
 ```
-> **Note**:  The Dapr `--port` parameter with the `run` command is optional, and if not supplied, a random available port is used.
+> **Note**: the `--app-port` (the port the app runs on) is configurable.
+Our Node app happens to run on port 3000, but we could configure it to run on any other port.
+Also note that the Dapr `--port` parameter is optional, and if not supplied, a random available port is used.

 ## Step 4 - Post Messages to your Service